-As she straightened up, I noticed the wet paper in her hand.
-I was almost beside her when she threw it at the pole.
-I wasn’t sure if she was making art or protesting the little art installation.
+I was almost beside her when she threw a handful of soggy paper at the pole.
+I wasn’t sure if she was making art or protesting the little installation.
 I looked back over my shoulder and saw her looking around for other things to throw.

 I like these public art installations.
 This is the first time I’ve seen this series on Queen West, but a few months ago, I found some up at Dundas and Bathurst and took pictures: